livingdocsIO/documentation/content/guides/documents/document-lifecycle/restore-a-document/index.md

 To restore individual records there is a way if you go to the archived document by going to its page via url: https://editor.your-domain.com/p/:projectHandle/articles/:documentId

-Then you’ll should see the document in read-only mode.
+Then you should see the document in read-only mode.

 If you have not disabled the document restore feature explicitly via the editor config `app.useArchivedRestore: false` you’ll see an option to restore the document.